steelburn/dockety/README.md

 2.  **Choose your deployment method:**

-    #### Option A: Build Locally (Recommended for Development)
+    #### Option A: Build Locally (Development)
     ```bash
-    chmod +x run.sh
-    ./run.sh
+    docker-compose -f docker-compose.dev.yml up -d
     ```
-    This script will use `docker-compose` to build and start the entire application stack locally.
+    This builds the application from source code locally.

-    #### Option B: Pull Pre-built Images (Faster Deployment)
+    #### Option B: Pull Pre-built Images (Production)
     ```bash
-    # Edit docker-compose.yml and uncomment the image lines for both services
-    # Then run:
     docker-compose up -d
     ```
-    This will pull the latest images from GitHub Container Registry and start the application.
+    This pulls the latest images from GitHub Container Registry and starts the application quickly.

 3.  **Access Dockety:**
     Open your web browser and navigate to `http://localhost:8090`.